yunxing/Freewifi_in_CAN_PEK_PVG/README.md

-Freewifi_in_CAN
+Freewifi_in_CAN_PEK
 ===============

-generates authCodes to be used in Guangzhou Baiyun Internation airport
+generates authCodes to be used in Guangzhou Baiyun and Beijing Capital Internation airport

 Prerequisites: